Incorporating CSR principles all along the value chain

 |Percentage of new suppliers that have signed Thales’s new Integrity and Corporate Responsibility Charter.||91%||97%||100%|

-Percentage of suppliers assessed among those considered “at risk” according to due diligence mapping.
+Percentage of suppliers assessed among those considered “at risk” according to the Duty of Care mapping

 Forging partnerships based on mutual good faith